AWS Load Balancer

 • Ease of use: Elastic IP

-It’s also possible, with Network Load Balancer, to issue a static IP address to each Availability Zone (subnet).
+Using the Network Load Balancer, it is also feasible to assign a static IP address to each Availability Zone (subnet).

 • DNS Fail-over (Domain Name System)

-AWS Route 53 will send traffic to load balancer nodes in other Availability Zones if there are no healthy targets registered with the Network Load Balancer in a given zone, or if the Network Load Balancer nodes in that zone are unhealthy.
+If there are no healthy targets registered with the Network Load Balancer in a zone or if the Network Load Balancer nodes in that zone are unhealthy, AWS Route 53 will route traffic to load balancers in other Availability Zones.

 • A connection to the Amazon Route 53 service

-The integration with Route 53 will remove the unresponsive load balancer IP address from service and redirect traffic to an alternate Network Load Balancer in a different area in the case that your Network Load Balancer is unresponsive.
+The Route 53 integration will remove the unresponsive load balancer IP address from service and reroute traffic to a different Network Load Balancer in a different area if your network load balancer is unresponsive.

 • Integration with the Amazon Web Services

-Network It is integrated with other AWS services such as Auto Scaling, Elastic Container Service (ECS), CloudFormation, Elastic BeanStalk, CloudWatch, Config, CloudTrail and CodeDeploy (ACM).
+Network IT is compatible with a variety of AWS services, including Auto Scaling, Elastic Container Service (ECS), CloudFormation, Elastic BeanStalk, CloudWatch, Config, CloudTrail, and CodeDeploy, among others (ACM).

 • Central API Support

-A single API support network Load Balancer and Application Load Balancer both use the same API.
-To support containerized apps, you’ll be able to interact with target groups, perform health checks, and distribute load across several ports on the same Amazon EC2 instance.
+A lone support network for application programming interfaces.
+The Application Load Balancer and the Load Balancer both use the same application programming interface to communicate with one another (API).
+In order for you to be able to support containerized apps, you will have the ability to interact with target groups, carry out health checks, and spread load across a number of ports on the identical Amazon EC2 instance.

 • Isolation by Zones